Palais de Justice, Strasbourg: Renovation

 In the 21st century, there was a long debate as to whether to build a new courthouse or to renovate the existing building.
-The latter option was finally chosen, with work due to begin at the end of 2013.
+The latter option was finally chosen, with work beginning at the end of 2013.

-The work, which will entend the existing building, has been assigned to the Spanish architect Jordi Garcés, and is expected to be completed in 2016, at a cost of 63.2 million euros.
+The work, which extended the existing building, was assigned to the Spanish architect Jordi Garcés, and was completed in 2016, at a cost of 63.2 million euros.

-However, the renovation plans of Garcés are being contested in the courts by the Association des Vieux amis de Strasbourg, on the grounds that they involve the destruction of three courtrooms that are designated as monuments historiques.
+However, the renovation plans of Garcés were contested in the courts by the Association des Vieux amis de Strasbourg, on the grounds that they involved the destruction of three courtrooms that are designated as monuments historiques.